Papa-Yaga/Rathish-and-Idara/README.md

 # Rathish-and-Idara
+#The 2019whd file represents the codes for the control group, and the 2021whd file represents the codes for the treatment group.
+The visualization of the bar charts is in the presentation slides.
 # Title of the project
 #Exploring the Relationship between Economic Prosperity and National Hapiness
 # Introduction to your project.